Find Affordable College Courses

 Tucson, AZ

-University of Arizona ranked #9 on this year’s Most Popular Agriculture Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of Tucson, University of Arizona is a public college with a very large student population.
+University of Arizona did quite well in this year’s ranking of the most popular places for agriculture and agriculture operations students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the large city of Tucson, University of Arizona is a public school with a very large student population.

 Of the 198 students majoring in agriculture and agriculture operations at University of Arizona, 35% are male and 65% are female.

-With a ranking of #10, Texas A&M University - Kingsville did quite well on this year’s most popular schools for agriculture and agriculture operations students working on their bachelor’s degree.
-Located in the town of Kingsville, Texas A&M Kingsville is a public college with a moderately-sized student population.
+Texas A&M University - Kingsville came in at #10 in this year’s edition of the Most Popular Agriculture Bachelor’s Degree Schools in the Southwest Region ranking.
+Located in the town of Kingsville, Texas A&M Kingsville is a public college with a medium-sized student population.

 Women make up 66% of the agriculture and agriculture operations majors at the school.